umapraseeda/fw-nrfconnect-nrf/doc/nrf/known_issues.rst

 The issues in this section are related to :ref:`Device Firmware Updates <app_bootloaders>`.

+.. rst-class:: v2-3-0 v2-4-0

+NCSDK-21379: Single slot network core updates on nRF5340 does not work properly.
+  Currently a bug in the MCUBoot code will cause network core updates to not be applied when using the nRF5340 in a single slot configuration.

+  **Affected platforms:** nRF5340
+  **Workaround:** Use one of the following workarounds:

+  * Enable :kconfig:option:`CONFIG_BOOT_IMAGE_ACCESS_HOOKS` and copy the routine for updating the network core from `loader.c` in mcuboot or `nrf53_hooks.c`.
+  * Use the dual-slot configuration of MCUBoot.

 .. rst-class:: v2-2-0 v2-1-4 v2-1-3 v2-1-2 v2-1-1 v2-1-0

 CIA-738: FMFU does not use external flash partitions